2013 Ole Miss Rebels football team

 The 2013 Ole Miss Rebels football team represented the University of Mississippi in the 2013 NCAA Division I FBS football season.
 The team was coached by Hugh Freeze, who was in his second season with Ole Miss.
 The Rebels played their home games at Vaught–Hemingway Stadium in Oxford, Mississippi, and competed in the Western Division of the Southeastern Conference (SEC).

-On February 11, 2019, Ole Miss announced the vacation of all wins in the years 2010, 2011, 2012, and 2016.
-In 2013, all wins except the Music City Bowl were vacated.
-In 2014, all wins except the Presbyterian game were vacated.